OscarPellicer/AutoTestIA/README.md

 *   `autotestia merge`: Combine multiple tests into a single one.
 This is useful for merging questions from different topics into a single exam.
 Similar to `split`, using the command ensures that the final `.tsv` is updated to contain the metainformation from the complete lifecycle of the questions.
 *   `autotestia shuffle`: Shuffle questions in a markdown file.
 *   `autotestia test`: Run a full pipeline test to check for runtime errors.
+*   `autotestia evaluate-missing`: Run the evaluator on questions that are missing evaluation data for any stage (generated, reviewed, final).

 ---